New Cross Empire Theatre

 No one has favorited this theater yet

 The Deptford Empire Theatre of Varieties was built for Oswald Stoll and Edward Moss for the Moss Empire’s theatre chain.
-It was located on the corner of New Cross Road and Watson Street, opposite the Addey & Stanhope School, on the boundry of Deptford and New Cross.
+It was located on the corner of New Cross Road and Watson Street, opposite the Addey & Stanhope School, on the boundry of Deptford and New Cross in the southeast of London.
 It was later always refered to as the New Cross Empire Theatre.
 The Deptford Empire Theatre of Varieties opened on 31st July 1899.

 Designed by noted theatre architect Frank Matcham in a Louis XIV style, with interior decoration by Messrs Waring Ltd. Seating was provided for 248 in the fauteuils (armchairs in the front orchestra stalls), 316 in the Royal stalls, 136 in the stalls, 287 in the dress circle, 240 in the upper circle and 500 in the gallery.
 There were two large boxes located each side of the theatre at dress circle level.
 The proscenium was 32 feet wide and the stage was 40 feet deep.
 There were four single dressing rooms and six chorus rooms that could accomodate 40 artistes.
 There was also a seperate room for the orchestra.
 There was a resident 12-piece orchestra, and the orchestra pit was capable of holding 16 musicians.